 The right approach will not only help you keep early adopters using your product, you might as well turn them into paying customers.
 Good luck with finding early adopters for your cool product!

 Do you have any thoughts, ideas or best practices to bring to the table as well?
-Give your valuable advice, write about successful (or not) experience or share your feedback on the tactics we’ve listed.
+Give your valuable advice, write about successful (or not) experiences or share your feedback on the tactics we’ve listed.